-Note: The Captain Cook Memorial Jet is currently undergoing vital restoration and upgrade works and as a result, is currently not operational.
-The NCA expects the Jet to be up and running again by the end of 2016.
+Note: The Captain Cook Memorial Jet is currently undergoing commissioning after vital restoration and upgrade works.
+The current hours of operation are 8-10am and 2-4pm.
 Further information regarding the upgrade works can be found here.

 The Captain Cook Memorial Jet was constructed on behalf of the Commonwealth Government by the National Capital Development Commission to commemorate the bicentenary of Captain James Cook's discovery of the East coast of Australia.
 It was officially inaugurated on 25 April 1970 by Her Majesty Queen Elizabeth II.